isomerpages/healthtech-2023-aic/_about/About the Team/Jierong.md

 description: ""
 third_nav_title: About the Team
 ---
 ## Jr ![](/images/Nerd-amico.png)
-He enjoys picking up relatable life-hacks and productivity tools through platforms like Tiktok and YouTube (*Premium!*) and is also an advocate on sustainability.
+He enjoys picking up relatable life-hacks and productivity tools through platforms like Tiktok and YouTube (*really love the no-ad Premium version*) and is also an advocate on sustainable practices.
 Pssst... time waste is a waste too!

-Write to me @ jierong.wang@aic.sg
+Write to me @ jierong.wang@aic.sg.